Skip to Main Content

 - targets: ["{client_ip}:8890"]

-After deployment, you can access Prometheus through a browser to verify if it has indeed collected the metrics data from AutoMQ by visiting http://{client_ip}:9090/targets:
+After deployment, you can access Prometheus through a browser to check if the AutoMQ Metrics data is being collected correctly by visiting http://{client_ip}:9090/targets:

 Docker Deployment